RNYR/LogApp/README.md

 ---

-# Deployment Notes
+## Deployment Notes

 This project intentionally avoids using a database to keep setup simple.

 For larger deployments you may want to extend it with:

-- database storage (PostgreSQL, SQLite, etc.)
+- Database storage (PostgreSQL, SQLite, etc.)
-- user accounts and role management
+- User accounts and role management
 - HTTPS support
-- proper authentication pages
+- Proper authentication pages
-- audit logging
+- Audit logging
 - API authentication tokens

 ---

-# Running as a Windows Service
+## Running as a Windows Service

 The application can be run as a background service using tools such as **NSSM**.

 Typical setup:

 1. Install Python and project dependencies
 2. Configure environment variables for admin credentials
 3. Create an NSSM service pointing to Python
 4. Use `server.py` as the startup script
 5. Set the working directory to the project folder

 ---

-# Files to Exclude from Version Control
+## Files to Exclude from Version Control

 Do **not** commit the following files to GitHub: